kishdeemu/kishdeemu/README.md

 ## I'm an Undergraduate, Developer, and Tech Enthusiast!!

 - 🎓 BSc.
-(Hons) in Information Technology specialized in Software Engineering (UG) - SLIIT
+(Hons) in Information Technology specialized in Software Engineering - SLIIT
 - 🎓 Microsoft Learn Student Ambassador - Beta
 - 👯 Willing collaborate with other content creators
 - 🥅 2023 Goals: Contribute more to Open Source projects